 Topographic Change Processes

-Gregory B. Pasternack and Joshua R. Wyrick
+Gregory B. Pasternack, Joshua R. Wyrick, and Arielle Gervasi

 Quantification of changes in river corridor morphology provides a means for monitoring rates and directions of landform change as well as analyzing fluvial sediment budgets relevant to ecosystem services.
 Geomorphic change analyses for a river valley are often used in determination of whether the study area is “self-maintaining” or not.
 Self-maintenance occurs when a disturbance event (i.e., flood, fire, landslide, etc.) occurs and causes abrupt changes to the river, but that the abundance and distribution of landforms remains similar before and after each disturbance, even if exact locations and sizes have changed.